cdalzell/skunkworks-name-gen/README.md

 Perfect example: [HAVE BLUE](https://en.wikipedia.org/wiki/Lockheed_Have_Blue)

-If and when I ever wrap this up, you'll be able to find a generator for such things here: <https://cdalzell.github.io/skunkworks-name-gen/>
+You can now find a generator for such things here: <https://cdalzell.github.io/skunkworks-name-gen/>

 Tons of help accumulating the word lists from data provided by <https://rattanji.blogspot.com/>.